-The evolution of bab as-Salam (Bab as-Salam) from 1920s (left), 1950s (center), 1980s (right), gate no. 1, is the main gate of al-Masjid al-Nabawi, the prophet's mosque in Madinah, Saudi Arabia.
-The modern Bab-as-salam retaines few of the features of it's predecessor, although the exterior dome no longer exists the interior of the rood is still domed.
+The evolution of Bab as-Salam from 1920s (left), 1950s (center), 1980s (right), gate no. 1, is the main gate of al-Masjid al-Nabawi, the prophet's mosque in Madinah, Saudi Arabia.
+The modern Bab-as-salam retaines few of the features of it's predecessor, although the exterior dome no longer exists the interior of the roof is still domed.
 The floral patterned lintel above the old door was also retained in it's successor.
-Today a chandelier hangs in the doorway.